 Mold allergies in German Shepherds are similar to dust or pollen allergies.

-The dog’s immune system fights to fend off the mold when inhaled, leading to an allergic reaction.
+A dog’s immune system fights to fend off the mold when inhaled, leading to an allergic reaction.
 The allergy manifests in decreased appetite, excessive scratching, and inflamed skin spots.

 Mold tends to grow in dark and damp spaces, and it can be identified easily.
 Sources of humidity and leaks also encourage the growth of mold.
 Therefore, it is essential to inspect your HVAC system regularly for your safety and that of your beloved German Shepherd Dog.

 All dogs are different, and some of them may react to the least expected substances.
-If you suspect that your dog is allergic to something, book an appointment with your veterinarian as soon as possible.